rnc/module-reader/README.md

-# module-reader
+### Maven Module Reader

-Analyse a Maven project for modules that will be processed
+This essentially bootstraps using standard Maven in order to analyse a Maven project.
+It will then print out the modules that will be processed in a normal lifecycle once all the inclusions, exclusions and profiles have been taking into account.